gsted/gsted/index.md

 We set out with the sole intention of creating a really good object overlay toolkit.

-It would use object properties along with predefined conditions (forward-facing subjects, a reasonable level amount of resolution, etc.) to accurately place objects in a scene.
+It would use object properties along with predefined conditions (forward-facing subjects, a reasonable amount of resolution, etc.) to accurately place objects in a scene.
 We say scene because the original goal of the project was to produce a system that could work on a per-frame basis.
 Being so, it would reproduce the effect seen in platforms like Snapchat or those employed in some animation.

 So, to address our initially proposed idea - it can still be seen in our work.
 This project was always going to be inspired by things like Photo Booth, but an opportunity presented itself in the form of tracking.js